-Category Assessment Name Publisher NRS Approval Purpose Subtests DC PCSB Minimum Required Subtests Publisher's Pre- and Post-testing Timeframes Additional DC PCSB Requirements Adult Basic Education (ABE) Comprehensive Adult Student Assessment Systems (CASAS): -CASAS Life Skills -CASAS Employability -CASAS Life and Work CASAS Approved through February 2, 2019.
+Category Assessment Name Publisher NRS Approval Purpose Subtests DC PCSB Minimum Required Subtests Publisher's Pre- and Post-testing Timeframes Additional DC PCSB Requirements Adult Basic Education (ABE) and English Language Acquisition/English as a Second Language (ESL) Comprehensive Adult Student Assessment Systems (CASAS): -CASAS Life Skills -CASAS Employability -CASAS Life and Work CASAS Approved through February 2, 2019.
 CASAS can be used to assess adult students' proficiency level and to measure learning progress.
 The assessment may be used to place students in the appropriate program/instructional level.
 The test can also be used for program evaluation and accountability.
 Life Skills -Math -Reading -Listening Employability -Math -Reading Life and Work -Reading -Listening Schools must administer Math and Reading tests.
-Minimum 40 hours of instruction; 70-100 hours of instruction recommended. -All ABE students must be tested in math and reading. -Post-tests must be at the same difficulty level or higher than the administered pre-test.
+Minimum 40 hours of instruction; 70-100 hours of instruction recommended. -All ABE students must be tested in math and reading. -Post-tests must be at the same difficulty level or higher than the administered pre-test, unless publisher guidance states otherwise.
 ABE Tests of Adult Basic Education (TABE): -TABE 9&10 -TABE Online Data Recognition Corporation/CTB Approved through February 2, 2019.
 TABE can be used as a placement exam and to assesses adult learners' educational growth.
 The test can also be used for program evaluation and accountability.
 TABE 9&10/TABE Online -Applied Math -Math Computation -Reading -Language Schools must administer the Reading test.
-Schools must also administer the Applied Math and Math Computation tests (which will yield an aggregate score). -For students testing into ABE Levels 1-4 and ESL levels 1-6 when testing with an alternate form (e.g., form 9 to form 10): minimum 40 hours of instruction; 50-60 hours of instruction recommended. -For students testing into ABE/ASE Levels 5 and 6: 30-59 hours of instruction recommended. -If the pre- and post-tests are at the same difficulty level and use the same form: 60-80 hours of instruction recommended. -All ABE students must be tested in math and reading. -Post-tests must be at the same difficulty level or higher than the administered pre-test. -Beginning school year 2018-19, schools must administer the Battery assessment (DC PCSB will no longer accept Survey scores).
+Schools must also administer the Applied Math and Math Computation tests (which will yield an aggregate score). -For students testing into ABE Levels 1-4 and ESL levels 1-6 when testing with an alternate form (e.g., form 9 to form 10): minimum 40 hours of instruction; 50-60 hours of instruction recommended. -For students testing into ABE/ASE Levels 5 and 6: 30-59 hours of instruction recommended. -If the pre- and post-tests are at the same difficulty level and use the same form: 60-80 hours of instruction recommended. -All ABE students must be tested in math and reading. -Post-tests must be at the same difficulty level or higher than the administered pre-test, unless publisher guidance states otherwise. -Beginning school year 2018-19, schools must administer the Battery assessment (DC PCSB will no longer accept Survey scores).